carpentries-incubator/hpc-intro/README.md

 7. If you find an error or omission in this documentation, please [file an issue in this repository][example-issues].
-    If you find an error or omission in the lesson template, please [file an issue in the stles repository][styles-issues] instead.
+    If you find an error or omission in the lesson template, please [file an issue in the styles repository][styles-issues] instead.

 ## Layout